-Moreover, the FHA would not insure any mortgage that was sold to a redlined home.7 Redlining, which began in 1934, involved the practice of bankers drawing red lines on maps to delineate areas with significant Black populations in order to deem them high risk, and thus, unfit for housing loans, regardless of an applicant’s eligibility.11 As a result, of these policies, Whites were able to move out of public housing and secure mortgages to purchase suburban homes in well-financed locations.7 Black people were deprived of financial services and investments leading to the depreciation of housing values that undermining their wealth-building.11 Jim Crow laws, discrimination in private home sales, and redlining were outlawed with a series of civil rights legislation culminating with the passage of the 1968 Fair Housing Act, yet, residential integration and fair valuation of Black people’s homes has been elusive.7
+Moreover, the FHA would not insure any mortgage that was sold to a redlined home.7 Redlining, which began in 1934, involved the practice of bankers drawing red lines on maps to delineate areas with significant Black populations to deem them high risk, and thus, unfit for housing loans, regardless of an applicant’s eligibility.11 As a result of these policies, Whites were able to move out of public housing and secure mortgages to purchase suburban homes in well-financed locations.7 Black people were deprived of financial services and investments leading to the depreciation of housing values that undermined their wealth-building.11 Jim Crow laws, discrimination in private home sales, and redlining were outlawed with a series of civil rights legislation culminating with the passage of the 1968 Fair Housing Act, yet, residential integration and fair valuation of Black people’s homes have been elusive.7

 With America’s racial caste firmly in place for over 350 years, racist myths and policies gave way to covert systemic policies and practices that currently maintain racism’s goal of distributing resources according to a racial hierarchy.
 The covert nature of these policies and practices means that they are harder to uncover, challenge, and therefore, eradicate.
 These are institutionalized and interpersonal actions that coalesce to either exclude Black people from homeownership or devalue their existing homes.

-Institutional practices are comprised of actions by mortgage lenders, appraisers, and realtors who engage in exploitation, predation, devaluation, and steering practices responsible for losses amounting to billions of dollars for Black people and the economy.15,23 For example:
+Institutional practices are comprised of actions by mortgage lenders, appraisers, and realtors who engage in exploitation, predation, devaluation, and steering practices responsible for losses amounting to billions of dollars for Black people and the U.S. economy.15,23 For example:

 - Black people with similar incomes, credit scores, and liens, as White people are charged higher mortgage interest rates and fees.20